sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

     !![MDK](img-3.4.png)

-5. Repeat the above step and change the title for other controls as below:
+5. Change the title for the second button as below:

     !![MDK](img_3.5.png)

 [VALIDATE_1]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 4: ](Set onPress handler to the buttons)]